tenondvpn/shardora/README.md

 # shardora
-Shardora: A Dynamic Blockchain Sharding Platform with Seamless Shards Reconfiguration
+Shardora: A Dynamic and Public Blockchain Sharding Platform with Seamless Shards Reconfiguration